Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of UnitedHealth is 69 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.
+• Looking at the average days below previous high of 75 days in the last 5 years of UnitedHealth, we see it is relatively lower, thus better in comparison to the benchmark SPY (121 days)

-• Looking at average time in days below previous high water mark in of 97 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (27 days).
+• Looking at average days under water in of 107 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (21 days).

 Performance (YTD)